Many factors in our lives can impact asthma in different ways.

 Book an appointment with an allergist

-Allergies and asthma often go hand in hand.
-Allergies can trigger asthma symptoms.
-It’s called allergic asthma.
-It’s the most common type of asthma.
-An allergist can perform a skin or blood test to determine if you have it.
-They can also tell you exactly what you are allergic to—from grass and trees to dogs and cats.
-An allergist will also be able to pinpoint if you have seasonal or year-round allergies.
+Allergies and asthma often go hand-in-hand.
+Allergies can trigger asthma symptoms, a relationship often referred to as allergic asthma.
+Allergic asthma is the most common type of asthma alongside exercise-induced and cough-variant asthma.
+An allergist can perform a skin or blood test to determine if you have allergic asthma.
+An allergist can also tell you exactly what you are allergic to — from grass and trees to dogs and cats — and if you have seasonal or year-round allergies.

 Pay attention to patterns

 Look for changes in the weather, indoor and outdoor air quality, and the seasons.
 An indoor air quality monitor for your home can arm you with all the information you need to improve the air your family breathes year round.
-The Laser Egg air quality monitors keep track of PM2.5 and total volatile organic compounds (TVOCs).
-TVOCs are emitted from paint, cosmetics, and cleaning products.
+The Laser Egg keeps track of PM2.5 and total volatile organic compounds (TVOCs), chemicals which are emitted from paint, cosmetics, and cleaning products.

 Take note of the days you have issues with your asthma and jot down the weather in your town.
 You may see a pattern over time.
 High humidity and heat are the perfect mix to breed mold which could be bothering your lungs.
-It can also trap air pollution.
-And as we mentioned earlier, cold air can also be an asthma trigger.
+Humidity can also trap air pollution, and, as we mentioned earlier, cold air can also be an asthma trigger.

 You can’t avoid everything that could trigger your asthma, but you can minimize your exposure.
 Understanding what triggers your symptoms is the first step.
 Armed with information, you can make conscious decisions to avoid unhealthy air and take action to improve the quality of air in your home.